redis-developer/agents-redis-lang-graph-workshop/Readme.md

 In this workshop we are going to create an AI agent that can help us solve the challenges necessary to survive the journey.

+The oregon trail is cute and all but why are we doing this??

+When building production chatbot systems there are many sorts of edge cases and types of ways that a user might interact with a system in an analgous fashion the Oregon Trail game presents us with different situations and edge cases to work though.

+This workshop will get us on our way creating an graph based agentic workflow that can process these different scenarios and implement the necessary tools and react appropriately.

 # Pre-requisites

 - python >= 3.11